Language Disorders cont.

 A Receptive Language Disorder (not understanding language) makes

-comprehending and following along
+comprehending and following

-in class difficult.
+along in class difficult.

-Then add an Expressive Language Disorder (difficulty expressing
+Then add an Expressive Language Disorder (difficulty expressing language) and you have a child who is

-they know or think or feel.
+unable to share what they know or think or feel.

 They may not have appropriate

-structure to make words into sentences and sentences into
+language structure to make words into sentences

-They may say the wrong word when they try to answer a question in class
+They may say the wrong word when they try to answer a question in class and get laughed at for the answer and they

-Or even worse, get punished because the teacher thought that they were
+Or even worse, get punished because the teacher thought that they were answering wrong on purpose to get attention.

 They

-may not give enough
+may not give enough information or

-be
+be able to

-because they can’t sort out what is or isn’t important.
+choose the information that they need to give because they can’t sort out what is or isn’t important.

-Combine these problems with difficulty in reading and writing and it
+Combine these problems with difficulty in reading and writing and it makes meeting the classroom expectations

 almost impossible.

-(Pragmatics) are most
+Social Skills (Pragmatics) are most

 definitely